 In 2006 he started restoring ancient flutes of the XVIII and XIX Centuries.
-Ten years later he begun his researches on flute making and one year later he started building his own copies of baroque instruments.
+Ten years later he begun his researches on flute making and started building his own copies of baroque instruments.